Introduction

 Historical Landmarks and Architecture

-The map of “Ghost of Tsushima” is rich with historical landmarks and architectural features that reflect the period in which the game is set.
+The “Ghost of Tsushima” map is filled with the historical landmarks and architectural characteristics that were typical of the era in which the game takes place.

-- Castles and Fortresses: The game features several castles and fortresses, which serve as strongholds for both the Mongol invaders and the local samurai.
-These structures are designed with historical accuracy in mind, showcasing traditional Japanese architecture and defensive features.
+Castles and Fortresses: The game has many castles and fortresses, which are the places where the Mongol empire is trying to invade while the local samurai’s defense is stationed.
+These structures are built with the intention of depicting the period accurately and at the same time showcasing traditional Japanese architecture and defensive features.

 Cultural Elements

-The map also integrates numerous cultural elements that enhance the authenticity and immersion of the game.
+The map is filled with cultural elements that the game’s authenticity and immersion are depending on.

 Gameplay Integration